jav8319/CMS_app_jm22/readme.md

 ## Installation

  First make sure node and mysql are available in the local computer.
-Dowload the application,then, install the node modules by opening a terminal where the app was stored in your local computer and type "npm install".Next, open mysql shell in the terminal by typing "mysql -u root -p" password: "Password1/", run the commands "source schema.sql" following by "source seeds.sql"
+Dnowload the application,then, install the node modules by opening a terminal where the app was stored in your local computer and type "npm install".Next, open mysql shell in the terminal by typing "mysql -u root -p" password: "Password1/", run the commands "source schema.sql" following by "source seeds.sql"

 ## Usage